A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Storms at sunset from Brewski rooftop bar in Bangkok, Thailand

 Our tips of what to do in Bangkok for 4 days includes the top highlights, neighborhoods and local cuisine.
-Additionally, we have included links to more information and a helpful Bangkok map for travelers.
-This 4-Day Bangkok City Tour includes everything you need to know to plan your trip.
+Additionally, we have included a helpful Bangkok map for travelers.

-Save, Pin or Bookmark our Bangkok Travel Guide so that you can access it while you plan your vacation to Thailand!
+Save, Pin or Bookmark our Bangkok Travel Guide to plan your vacation to Thailand!

 Day 1: Essential Bangkok